-The STAR 1-5 program is designed to encourage skaters and coaches to strive for the highest quality of skill execution and acquisition.
-A solid foundation at this level will enable skaters to progress quickly and be ready for the next level of development.
-This philosophy is reinforced by encouraging skaters to achieve the "Pass with Honours" designation on their assessments, as well as achieving "Gold" ratings on their performance at events.
+The STAR 6-Gold program is designed to keep encouraging skaters and coaches to strive for the highest quality of skill execution and acquisition.
+Having a solid foundation from the STAR 1-5 level will enable skaters to continue to progress and be ready for the next levels of development.
+This philosophy is reinforced by encouraging skaters to achieve the "Pass with Honours" designation on their assessments.
 Coaches are also expected to continue to train the basic elements of skating throughout this program, even if the skater has "passed" a level.
+Skaters may move through the STAR assessment structure at their own pace per discipline.
+For example: A skater may be working on STAR 10 Skills, Gold Dances, STAR 9 Artistic and STAR 5 Freeskate at the same time.